 Bruno has traveled everywhere with me since he was adopted in January.
+I’ve learned a lot of tips about flying with a dog.
 Here’s how I’ve done it:

 All Airlines have restrictions on dogs on planes.
 These include the number of animals on one plane, fees, and even the breed of dog.
 Call the airline ahead of time – ideally when you book your flight, otherwise do this a few days before.

 Here are the fees for carrying on a pet (in a carrier underneath the seat in front of you)

 Alaska Airlines: $125 each way